 When implemented correctly, Intelligent Inbound and PR can form a happy marriage.
 Why?
 Because they have both similarities that align them with each other and differences that complete each other.
 Let’s dig a little deeper.

 Similarities: Using Both Inbound Marketing and PR Help to Boost Your Brand

 The primary similarity between PR and inbound marketing is that they both create a variety of content and messaging that supports brand building and corporate growth.

-So why would they ever need each other?
+But if inbound marketing and PR are so similar, why would you need both?
 The answer lies in their differences.

-PR, on the other hand, develops content such as bylined articles for publication in third-party media outlets.
-This put the message in front of a whole new set of prospects.
+PR, in contrast, develops content such as bylined articles for publication in third-party media outlets to put the message in front of a whole new set of prospects.
 Disseminating content to the public through third-party media outlets not only increases the size of the audience, but it also helps to validate a brand or establish a company as a thought leader in its industry.
 Thus, PR fills some important gaps and “completes” an inbound marketing program.

 How to Put a PR Plan to Work for Your Inbound Marketing Strategy

-It’s not just your content that deserves exposure.
-Your company also has industry experts that know their business inside and out.
+It’s not just your Inbound marketing content that deserves exposure.
+Your company also has industry experts who know their business inside and out.
 They are innovators and thought leaders.
-After all, they’re the genius behind your products and services.
+After all, they’re the geniuses behind your products and services.
 Why keep them hidden between the walls of your office?